-How Congressional candidates pitch themselves to Asian-American voters
+How congressional candidates pitch themselves to Asian-American voters

 Forty-two percent identified as Republican and 28 percent as Democrat, according to the survey, conducted by APIAVote with nonprofits AAPI Data, the AARP, the Asian Pacific American Labor Alliance, and Asian Americans Advancing Justice — AAJC.
 In a pre-election 2016 survey directed by Ramakrishnan, 23 percent of Vietnamese Americans identified as Republicans and 29 percent as Democrats.

-That could impact some races, like the one in Texas’ 22nd District, which Ramakrishnan said has a sizeable Vietnamese population, as Democrats try to take control of Congress.
+That could impact some races, like the one in Texas’ 22nd District, which Ramakrishnan said has a sizable Vietnamese population, as Democrats try to take control of Congress.

 Another wild card is the fact that in the last presidential election, a combined 44 percent of Asian Americans said they either weren’t registered to vote or had no response to that question, according to the Census.